 - Defendant did not act in self-defense or in defense of someone else

 Battery is often discussed in connection with the criminal offense of assault.
 Although battery and assault are considered two completely different offenses.

 Assault is described in Penal Code Section 240 as an action that may impose physical harm or unwanted touching on someone else.
 While, on the other hand, pursuant to Penal Code 242 battery is the actual infliction of force or violence on someone else.

-In case of assault any actual physical contact is not necessarily to be present, whereas a battery cannot be accomplished without a touching of the victim.
-Person can be charged with battery even if no injury or pain is caused to the victim.
+In case of assault, any actual physical contact is not necessary to be present, whereas a battery cannot be accomplished without a touching of the victim.
+A person can be charged with battery even if no injury or pain is caused to the victim.
 The slightest touch is enough for a battery charge if it is done in an annoying, disrespectful or rude manner.